 MEDITATE ON THIS

-I guess one last lesson that I learned is this.
+One last lesson that I learned is this.

 For a guy that wants and lives a really simple life I sure do make it complicated sometimes.
 I over think and over analyze everything.
 I often feel like if I’m not trying to discover my purpose, more passion in life, diving into some deep philosophical book, or doing something else to improve myself then I’m just wasting time.